lobocv/blog/content/posts/dev_environment/index.md

 ### Teardown and Cleanup

 Tearing down the containers is as simple as calling `docker-compose down`.
-While a simple alias can suffice, I like to write a script so that I have the abiility to add arguments in the future.
-It also makes the project more portable as aliases need to be defined somewhere.
+Although this is a simple command, having it defined as a script opens the door to add more functionality such as only shutting down certain containers.
+It also provides nice symmetry to `devshell.sh` and makes things dead simple.

 **devdown.sh**
 ```bash